California Eviction Notice

 California Court Forms for Eviction

-Key forms required for filing an eviction case include:
+Key forms required for filing eviction cases include:

-- Summons (Form SUM-130): Officially notifies the tenant of the lawsuit.
+- Summons (Form SUM-130): Officially notifies tenants of the lawsuit

-- Proof of Service: Confirms that court documents were delivered to the tenant.
+- Proof of Service: Confirms that court documents were delivered to tenants

 How to Write an Eviction Notice in California

-- Notice Period: Specify how much time the tenant has to comply.
+- Notice Period: Specify how much time tenants have to comply

 Landlords must never forcibly evict tenants without following legal procedures.
-If the tenant does not vacate after the notice period, the landlord can proceed with a formal eviction case in court.
+Furthermore, if tenants do not vacate after the notice period, landlords can proceed with formal eviction cases in court.

 Statutes